Amiens: Literature

 Amiens does appear explicitly in his novels but there are however characteristic elements of the city such as the cathedral and the river.
 This is the case, for example, for the imaginary city of Ragz in Le secret de Wilhem Storitz.
 In the novel Une fantaisie du docteur Ox, the inhabitants of the fictional town of Virgamen, the Virgamenois, refer directly to the Amiénois and their prudent nature.

 In 1875, he delivered before the Academy of Sciences, Letters and Arts of Amiens a speech entitled "An ideal city: Amiens in the year 2000" where he portrays himself wandering in a forward-thinking city of Amiens.
 Since then, the city has built a tourist route from this text.

 He died in Amiens in 1905, and he deeply marked the town's footprint, so that today many places, monuments and events bear his name.
 He rests at La Madeleine cemetery where one can read on his tomb: Vers l'immortalité et l'éternelle jeunesse.
 [Towards immortality and eternal youth].

 In 1885, Englishman John Ruskin published the Bible of Amiens, which was translated into French, extensively annotated and prefaced, in 1904, by Marcel Proust.
 This book dedicated to Notre-Dame d'Amiens was the opportunity for Proust to recall his admiration for the English author and the Cathedral of Amiens.

-In the second half of the 19th century, Jules Barni, Member of Parliament for the Somme, Associate Professor of philosophy and brilliant scholar translated Kant's work in French and thus enabled its dissemination in France.
+In the second half of the 19th century, Jules Barni, Member of Parliament for the Somme, Associate Professor of philosophy and scholar translated Kant's work in French and thus enabled its dissemination in France.

 A native of Amiens, Paul Bourget published Le Disciple in 1889, a novel today considered his major work.
 He was elected, 5 years later, to the Académie française.

 Born in Sainte-Anne district in 1885, Roland Dorgelès published Les Croix de bois in 1919.
 A masterpiece written from his notes taken at the Front, the novel won the Prix Femina the same year.
 Though capable of obtaining the Prix Goncourt, it was beaten by À l'ombre des jeunes filles en fleurs by Marcel Proust, 6 votes against 4.
 A member of the Académie Goncourt in 1929, he was elected president in 1954 until his death in 1973.